masquerade28/Python-Projects/GUI Digital Clock/readme.md

-"Python GUI Digital Clock: Stay in Sync with Style! ⏰✨
+# Python GUI Digital Clock: Stay in Sync with Style! ⏰✨

 Welcome to my GitHub repo!
 Get ready to jazz up your desktop with a sleek and interactive GUI Digital Clock built using Python. 🎉💻